ewise123/voice-questionnaire/README.md

 - Check that ANTHROPIC_API_KEY or OPENAI_API_KEY is set
 - Check server console for API errors
 - Falls back to rule-based validation if APIs fail

+### "It keeps repeating the question"
+- The app treats phrases like "repeat that" or "say it again" as repeat requests
+- Repeat requests do not consume retry attempts

 ### "CORS errors"
 - Make sure you're accessing http://localhost:3000, not the HTML file directly